19 August 2021

-The Circulation(s) Festival Open Call, Paris Photo - Aperture Foundation PhotoBook Awards, and our own International Online Photobook Masterclass are among the top opportunities open for entry this August.
-Learn all about them and how they can support the production and circulation of your work.
+The Bird In Flight Prize, Burtynsky Grant, Circulation(s) Festival Open Call, and our own International Online Photobook Masterclass are among the top opportunities open for entry this August.
+Learn all about them and how they can support the production and dissemination of your work.

-FOLIO - PHmuseum's International Online Photobook Masterclass / Deadline: 30 August / No entry fee
+FOLIO - Online Photobook Masterclass / Deadline: 10 September / No entry fee

-In this six-month Online Photobook Masterclass, Witty Books’ publisher Tommaso Parillo and designer Federico Barbon will guide eight photographers through the creative processes of conceiving and designing a brand-new photobook.
-At the end of the program, participants will be ready to present their work to an international audience and Witty Books will select one of the participants’ work to be professionally published in an edition of 500 to form part of its catalogue.
-Production will be fully financed by Witty Books and PHmuseum Lab.
+In our second six-month Online Photobook Masterclass, Witty Books’ publisher Tommaso Parrillo and designer Federico Barbon will return to guide 10 photographers through the creative processes of conceiving and designing a brand-new photobook.
+At the end of the program, all participants will be ready to present their work to an international audience in the form of a dummy and Witty Books will select one to be professionally published in an edition of 500.
+Production will be fully financed by Witty Books with a contribution from PHmuseum Lab.

-The Masterclass will consist of three online five-hour group classes and two individual 60-minute sessions with Tommaso Parrillo and Federico Barbon in which you will gain a general understanding of the contemporary photobook world and have the opportunity to engage in specific discussions aimed at working on your ideas and improving your methodologies.
-The program also includes five interactive studio visits with Lisa Barnard, Jörg M. Colberg, Vasantha Yogananthan, Natasha Christia, and Niccolò Fano in order to help you learn about their practice and gain a better understanding of their approach and role in the photography industry.
-To apply, simply fill in the form at phmuseum.com/folio with your personal details, attach a PDF with your portfolio and submit for free.
+The Masterclass will consist of three online five-hour group classes and two individual 60-minute sessions with Tommaso Parrillo and Federico Barbon, in which participants will gain a general understanding of the contemporary photobook world and have the opportunity to engage in specific discussions aimed at working on ideas and improving methodologies.
+The program also includes five interactive studio visits with guest artists, curators, and gallerists, the names of whom are yet to be finalized.
+To apply, simply provide some personal details and submit a link to your portfolio.
+Submission is free.
+Further information is available at phmuseum.com/education.

 Circulation(s) Festival Open Call / Deadline: 13 September / Entry fee: €25

-Circulation(s), the festival dedicated to emerging photography in Europe, is calling all European photographers or photographers living in Europe to submit work for exhibitions at next year’s festival which is set to take place between 6 March and 2 May.
+Circulation(s) Festival is calling all European photographers or photographers living in Europe to submit work for exhibitions at next year’s festival which is set to take place between 31 March and 29 May.
 Each year, at the Centquatre-Paris and satellite sites in France and abroad, Circulation(s) reveals the vitality of young creation and speaks for the diversity of photographic expressions through unique events.
 A stepping-stone for artists, and a prospective and innovative laboratory of contemporary creativity, the festival has become, over the past 10 years, a must-attend event on the photography calendar and a trendsetter.

 Applicants should submit a maximum of 15 images, a short biography, and a short descriptive text about the series.
 Around 20 photographers will be selected by an independent jury which will convene at the end of September to make their choices.
 Additional information can be found at festival-circulations.com.